CX-0012 Business Partner Data Pool API v5.1.1

 1.5.2.4.2 ADDRESS STATE

-An address state indicates if the address is active or inactive6.
-This does not describe the relation between a Catena-X Member and a business partner and whether they have active business, but it describes whether the business partner is still operating at that address.
+An address state indicates if the address is active or inactive.
+This does not describe the relation between a data space participant and a business partner and whether they have active business, but it describes whether the business partner is still operating at that address.

 Attribute | Description | (Data) Type / Code List / Enumeration |